nudles/nudles.github.io/source/index.md

 **For PhD students**: I am looking for PhD students to collaborate on deep learning related research problems, including deep learning systems and applications.

+**For research assistants**: I am looking for [research assistants](2017/07/24/ra-nrf-ncr).
+The positions are available from September.

-**For research assistants**: I am looking for a [research assistant](2017/05/14/ra-startup) on the project "Towards efficient training and inference of deep learning models".
+**For research fellows**: I am looking for a [research fellow](2017/07/24/rf-startup).
 The position is available immediately but the start date is flexible.

 **For NUS undergraduates**: I welcome NUS undergraduates to do final-year thesis projects (FYP) with me.